ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 ## Managing Support Tickets

 By clicking on a support ticket from the Dashboard, you can see the text of the associated ticket.
-This text includes additional ticket, as well as chat history and correspondence related to the selected ticket.
+This text includes additional tickets, as well as chat history and correspondence related to the selected ticket.
 The status of the support ticket is highlighted on the orange button in the top left corner.

 ![Image of Dashboard 6](https://github.com/help-documentation/img/Dashboard 6.png)

-From the panel on the left-hand side, you have options to create a new support ticket, subscribe to the ticket you have selected if you want to follow its status, view your tickets, and view all tickets submitted by shared users on your account.
+From the panel on the left-hand side, you have options to create a new support ticket, subscribe to the ticket you have selected (if you want to follow its status), view your tickets, and view all tickets submitted by shared users on your account.

 To view a list of Subscribers for a selected ticket, simply click on the **Subscribers** link.

 ![Image of Dashboard 7](https://github.com/help-documentation/img/Dashboard 7.png)

-To have a conversation with one of our Blue Box support team experts, you can click the green **Post Reply** button, or use the chat feature.
+To have a conversation with one of our Blue Box support team experts, you can click the green **Post Reply** button, or use the **Chat** feature.

 **To create a ticket:**